zenmonkeykstop/qubes-doc.rtd/user/templates/fedora/fedora-upgrade.rst

 In this case, you have several options:

-1. `Increase the template’s disk image size </doc/resize-disk-image/>`__.
+1. :doc:`Increase the template’s disk image    size </user/advanced-topics/resize-disk-image>`.
 This is the solution mentioned in the main instructions above.
 2. Delete files in order to free up space.
 One way to do this is by uninstalling packages.
 You may then reinstall them again after you